 Pine trees flourish in temperate and subtropical climates.
 They can be found growing in altitudes of up to 13,000 feet.
 They grow well in sandy or well-drained soil and can live for over 400 years in favorable growth conditions.
 The height of pine trees ranges from 10 feet to 245 feet and above and are anchored to the ground with a well-developed tap root system.

 The pine trees have thick barks that are scaly.
 The branches of the pine trees are arranged in whorls around the bark.

-The bark of pine trees can be dark and furrowed like the white pine or divide into rectangular plates like the red pine.
+The bark of pine trees can be dark and furrowed like the white pine or divided into rectangular plates like the red pine.

 Characteristics of Pine Leaves

 The leaves of the pine trees are needle-shaped and are found in clusters of two to five in number along with the branches.
 Each cluster is bound together at the base.